 What can I use my reward on?

-Reward are good on a 16 oz. bags of coffee purchased from Red Cedar Coffee Co.
+Reward are good on select 16 oz. bags of coffee purchased from Red Cedar Coffee Co.
 Your reward is available after your have accumulated 200 points.

 Do points and rewards expire?